cffls/matic-docs/docs/maintain/validate/run-validator.md

 - Copy configurations in `node/bor/start.sh` to bor service file `/lib/systemd/system/bor.service`.
 Note that some flags are renamed in the new CLI, you can find the documentation for new CLI [here](https://github.com/maticnetwork/bor/tree/master/docs/cli).

-## Configure service files for bor and heimdall
+## Configure service files for Bor and Heimdall

 After successfully installing Bor and Heimdall, their service file could be found under `/lib/systemd/system`.
 You will need to check and modify these files accordingly.